Invivogen

 Figures

-Dose-response of HEK-Blue™ TL1A cells to recombinant human TL1A.
-Cells were stimulated with increasing concentrations of recombinant human TL1A.
-After overnight incubation, the NF-kB/AP1-induced SEAP activity was determined using QUANTI-Blue™, a SEAP detection reagent.
+Dose-response of HEK-Blue™ TL1A cells to recombinant TL1A.
+Cells were stimulated with increasing concentrations of recombinant human (h) or mouse (m) TL1A.
+After overnight incubation, the NF-κB/AP1-induced SEAP activity was determined using QUANTI-Blue™, a SEAP detection reagent.
 Data are shown as optical density (OD) at 650 nm (mean ± SEM).

 Cell line specificity